 NOTE—The DYN_BANDWIDTH_IN_NON_HT parameter is not present when the frame is transmitted by a non-

-VHT STA. (see 9.7.10 (Channel Width in non-HT and non-HT duplicate PPDUs)).
+VHT STA.
+The DYN_BANDWIDTH_IN_NON_HT parameter is not present when the frame is transmitted by a VHT STA to a non-VHT STA (see 9.7.10 (Channel Width in non-HT and non-HT duplicate PPDUs)).